 A siren goes off behind you.
 That light was yellow, you are certain.
 The officer who comes to the window disagrees.
 She takes your license and registration, goes back to the squad car for an excruciating ten minutes, and returns with a citation.

 Infractions include things like moving violations and other low-level misconduct.
-In general, the penalty for a criminal infraction is limited to a fine and does not lead to jail time.
+Other names for infractions include petty offenses, violations, and (not to confuse things) petty misdemeanors.
+In general, the penalty for a criminal infraction is limited to a fine and doesn't lead to jail time.

-Conviction of certain criminal infractions can be expensive, both in the amount of the fine imposed and in the effect the conviction may have on insurance rates, for example.
-Courts will sometimes allow those convicted of criminal infractions to attend traffic school or other diversionary programs, which may reduce the financial impact of the conviction.
+Criminal infractions typically carry a fine but no jail time.
+A conviction for certain kinds of criminal infractions can be expensive, both in the amount of the fine (and surcharges) imposed and in the effect the conviction may have on insurance rates.
+Courts will sometimes allow those convicted of criminal infractions to attend traffic school or other programs, which might reduce the financial impact of the conviction.

 Ignoring an infraction can lead to an increase in the fine amount and, in some instances, to an elevation of the charge to a misdemeanor, which carries potential jail time.
 In some states, an infraction can be charged as a misdemeanor if the person has been convicted of multiple infractions within a certain amount of time.

 Often, you can just pay the fine for a criminal infraction, and it'll all be over.
 Paying the fine is an admission of guilt, and will likely increase your insurance rate.
 If you want to fight the ticket or citation, you'll need to go to court.

 Because there is no risk of incarceration, some courts treat infractions like civil actions and even hear them in civil courts.
 As a result, the prosecution's burden of proof might be lower than it is in a criminal trial.
 It also means you might not have a right to a court-appointed attorney, though you can hire a private attorney to represent you.